THE PROPHECY

 Brothers, I do not consider myself yet to have taken hold of it.
 But one thing I do: Forgetting what is behind and straining toward what is ahead, I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.

-Develop an openness to receiving the grace and mercy of God.
+Regularly receiving grace and mercy from God.
 Go to him often.
-Receive from his hand and he will more than meet your needs.
+Receive from his hand.
+He will more than meet your needs.
 Psalm 136, says,

 Oh, give thanks to the LORD, for He is good!